Military Claims banner

 Key points to know about War Pension Scheme claims:

-• You will usually be outside of the time limit to make a civil claim, although there are some limited exceptions that may apply
+- Where eligible for the War Pension Scheme you will usually be outside of the time limit to make a civil claim, although there are some limited exceptions that may apply

 Common questions about military injury claims

-Wolferstans’ specialist lawyers will be happy to advise you whether there is enough evidence for you to be able to make a claim.
+Wolferstans’ specialist military injury lawyers will be happy to advise you whether there is enough evidence for you to be able to make a claim.
 We will meet with you, talk with you on the telephone or email you about whether your case would benefit from further investigation and whether we are able to help.

 To claim compensation for injury, disease or illness, you must show that this was caused at least in part by the negligence of another.